Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Delayed epidemic network of meta-population models

 \subsection{Performance analysis}

 The steady-state performance, $\rhoo$, of network \eqref{eq:system} can be expressed as,

-which is a function of $\mathcal{A}$; therefore, the bounds on the eigenvalues of $\mathcal{A}$ determine the range in which the long-run performance of the network will change.
+where $\mathbf{y}(t) = \left[p_1 (t),\ldots,p_n (t)\right]^{\rm{T}}$ is the vector of infection probability at time $t$ which is required to monitor and update the network performance measure. $\mathbf{y}(t)$ is a function of $\mathcal{A}$; therefore, the bounds on the eigenvalues of $\mathcal{A}$ determine the range in which the long-run performance of the network will change.
 More details on the performance measure of a class of consensus networks under the influence of exogenous white noises can be found in the reference papers \cite{bamieh2012coherence,young2010robustness,siami2016fundamental, ghaedsharaf2018performance}.
 According to \cite{Doyle89}, the performance of a network can also be found by the frequency domain definition of its $\HH_2$-norm as below,